Tiglath-Pileser I: Reign

-The Arameans emerged in a region which was largely under the domination of the Middle Assyrian Empire (1365–1050 BC) and quickly posed a threat to the Assyrian polity which was largely located west of the Euphrates.
-In order to nullify this threat, Tiglath-Pileser I performed many campaigns in Aramean territory, although the numerous campaigns that the Assyrian records recorded that he took indicate that Assyrian military campaigns were unsuccessful at exercising power or dominance over the Arameans.
-Some scholars believe that the Arameans took Nineveh in this time.
-In the 11th century BC, Assyria fell into decline which may have been caused by the incursions of the emerging Arameans, allowing the Arameans to establish a string of states across the Levant and make notable expansions into Assyrian territory in this time such as in the Khabur Valley.
-For the time being, Assyria was unable to expand east of the Euphrates.
+The Arameans emerged in a region which was largely under the domination of the Middle Assyrian Empire (1365–1050 BC) and established a string of small states in the region.
+In order to nullify this threat, Tiglath-Pileser I performed many campaigns in the Levant against the Arameans and other tribal peoples.

-The control of the high road to the Mediterranean was secured by the possession of the Hittite town of Pitru at the junction between the Euphrates and Sajur; thence he proceeded to Gubal (Byblos), Sidon, and finally to Arvad where he embarked onto a ship to sail the Mediterranean, on which he killed a nahiru or "sea-horse" (which A. Leo Oppenheim translates as a narwhal) in the sea.
+The control of the high road to the Mediterranean was secured by the possession of the Hittite town of Pitru at the junction between the Euphrates and Sajur; thence he proceeded to 'Gubal (Byblos), Sidon, Berytus and finally to Arvad where he embarked onto a ship to sail the Mediterranean, on which he killed a nahiru or "sea-horse" (which A. Leo Oppenheim translates as a narwhal) in the sea.

-The general view is that the restoration of the temple of the gods Ashur and Hadad at Assyrian capital of Assur was one of his initiatives.
-It is also believed he was one of the first Assyrian kings to commission parks and gardens with foreign trees and plants.
+The general view is that the restoration of the temple of the gods Ashur and Adad at Assyrian capital of Assur was one of his initiatives.
+It is also believed he was one of the first kings to commission parks and botanical gardens with foreign trees and plants brought from around the empire.

 The latter part of his reign seems to have been a period of retrenchment, as Aramaean tribesmen put pressure on his realm.
 He died in 1076 BC and was succeeded by his son Asharid-apal-Ekur.
 The later kings Ashur-bel-kala and Shamshi-Adad IV were also his sons.

 Annals and texts

 Tiglath-Pileser's I inscriptions from his "fifth year annals" varied in form, from inscriptions on prisms to cuneiform inscriptions on tablets.
-A.0.87.i (or RIMA 2) was inscribed on a multiple 8-sided prisms and included 6 military campaigns that Marco De Odorico affirms as easily identifiable given that "the subdivision of paragraphs by horizontal lines... as well as the introduction begin with 'in my succession year'".
+A.0.87.i (or RIMA 2) was inscribed on multiple 8-sided prisms and included 6 military campaigns that Marco De Odorico affirms as easily identifiable given that "the subdivision of paragraphs by horizontal lines... as well as the introduction begin with 'in my succession year'".

 Considering that much of Tiglath-Pileser I's reign involved military campaigns, it is unsurprising that most of his literary texts would include such information as "Altogether I conquered 42 lands and their rulers from the other side of the Lower Zab in distant mountainous regions to the other side of the Euphrates, people of Hatti, and the Upper Sea in the west – from my accession year to my fifth regnal year."
 Tiglath-Pileser I's prism was essentially a year-by-year layout of his military campaigns, and today is considered one of the world's first-preserved annals.